ManukChilingaryan/im_Repo_Epam_orinakov/JS_Core/hometask_Git/README.md

 # First task #
-1.Install git and generate a pair of ssh keys.
+1. Install git and generate a pair of ssh keys.
 Authorize the public key on github.com.
-2.Specify your user.name and user.email in git.
+2. Specify your user.name and user.email in git.
-3.Create a new repository on github.com and clone it locally to your computer.
+3. Create a new repository on github.com and clone it locally to your computer.
-4.Create a file called song.txt and put there half the text of your favorite song.
+4. Create a file called song.txt and put there half the text of your favorite song.
-5.Make a commit called "Add first half of my favorite song" and send it to the github.
+5. Make a commit called "Add first half of my favorite song" and send it to the github.
-6.Make sure github has a song.txt file with the lyrics.
+6. Make sure github has a song.txt file with the lyrics.
-7.Using the github's web interface, add the second half of the lyrics and make a commit with the name "finish my song".
+7. Using the github's web interface, add the second half of the lyrics and make a commit with the name "finish my song".
-8.Make a pull in the local repository and make sure that the commit you created on github is pulled up and you have all the lyrics.
+8. Make a pull in the local repository and make sure that the commit you created on github is pulled up and you have all the lyrics.

 # Second task #
 This task is performed immediately after the previous one .